ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Promote better tax compliance and timely lodgement

-- Ensure fairer treatment between taxpayers who meet obligations on time and those who don’t
+- Ensure fairer treatment between taxpayers who meet obligations on time and those who do not

 By denying deductions on ATO interest charges, the government aims to reinforce the message that tax debts should be prioritised like any other financial obligation.